Cemeteries & Memorials

 WX39502, Pte Cyril J White, 2/28 Aust Inf Battalion, Army.

 POW Memorial, Kings Park, Western Australia

 We host two services every year.
-The first for the Fall of Singapore is held on a Sunday, the day closest to the 15th February.
+The first for the Fall of Singapore is held on a Sunday, the day closest to 15th February.
 Following the Service attendees gather nearby the Memorial with their BYO picnic lunches.

-The second service is held on a Sunday the date closest to 15 August in recognition of VJ Day, (Victory over Japan as was the original name) and the end of WWII and lives as POWs.
+The second service is held on a Sunday the date closest to 15 August in recognition of VJ Day, (Victory over Japan as was the original name) and the end of WWII and their lives as POWs.